Why and How to Pursue a Research Career in Regenerative Medicine | Regenerative Medicine – The Future of Personalized Healthcare

 Career in Regenerative Medicine: Stem Cells, Tissue Engineering & Biomaterials

 The biotechnology & biomedical sector has been creating a lot of enthusiasm (if not hype) for over a decade now.
-Experts like Bill Gates and Mark Zuckerberg say that Biotechnology (Biosciences) is going to be among the top three career paths along with Artificial Intelligence (and related technologies like Machine Learning, Internet of Things & Robotics etc.) and Renewable Energy.
+Experts like Bill Gates and Mark Zuckerberg say that Biotechnology (Biosciences) is going to be among the top three career paths along with Artificial Intelligence (and related technologies like Machine Learning, Internet of Things aka IoT & Robotics etc.) and Renewable Energy.

-But, people are still very sceptical about career opportunities in biotechnology and biomedical science & engineering.
+But, people are still very skeptical about career opportunities in biotechnology and biomedical science & engineering.
 It’s true that the research scopes in India are still very much limited due to various factors.
 The top three being lack of sufficient funding, lack of proper infrastructure, and the innovative mindset.
-However, in recent years, the fields of regenerative medicine, tissue engineering and stem cell therapy have caught the interest of the Government and Industry, including the VC firms.
+However, in recent years, the fields of regenerative medicine, tissue engineering, and stem cell therapy have caught the interest of the Government and Industry, including the VC firms.

 Commercialization, VC Funding & Start-ups in the Regenerative Medicine & Stem Cell Therapy